AaronHuggs/Tune-Smith/README.md

 # TuneSmith

 This project was created as part of Codecademy's Web Development course.
+It uses React and the Spotify API.

 ## What does it do?